Journal Writing

 |---|---|---|

 | Dialogue journal | Student writes; teacher responds with genuine reactions and questions (not corrections).
-A written conversation. | Active participant — models natural writing, shows interest |
+A written conversation. | Active participant: models natural writing, shows interest |

 | Learning journal | Student reflects on what they learned, what was difficult, what strategies they used | Reads and responds to content; gains diagnostic insight |

-| Personal journal | Free topics — daily life, opinions, stories, feelings | May or may not read; respects privacy |
+| Personal journal | Free topics: daily life, opinions, stories, feelings | May or may not read; respects privacy |

-| Reading response journal | Reactions to texts read in or out of class | Responds to ideas; connects to Extensive Reading |
+| Reading response journal | Reactions to texts read in or out of class | Responds to ideas; connects to Sustained Silent Reading |

 | Double-entry journal | Left column: quotes or observations.
 Right column: personal responses | Develops analytical thinking alongside writing fluency |